Juniper/nita-webapp/README.md

 If you do not have the the required package files for your system, .deb for Ubuntu or .rpm for Centos refer to [BUILD.md](./BUILD.md) file for instructions on how to generate these files.

 ### Docker compose
-The easiest way to install the NITA webapp is to use docker compose.
+The easiest way to install the NITA webapp is to use docker compose, however currently the command line tools only work properly with the packages.
+That hopefully will be resolved in future releases.

 See https://github.com/Juniper/nita-webapp/blob/main/docker-compose.yaml for the docker compose file.